mariobernasconi/mariobernasconi.github.io/_pages/about.md

   - /about.html
 ---

-I am a third year PhD student at Department of Econometrics and Operations Research, Tilburg University.
+I am a third year PhD student at the Department of Econometrics and Operations Research, Tilburg University.
+I am an applied microeconomist in training with interest in labour economics and industrial organization.